FilipeABBarroso/SEC/README.md

 mvn compile exec:java -Dexec.mainClass="tecnico.sec.server.Main"
 ```

-### Demo
+## Demo

-In order to demonstrate the mechanisms integrated in the project to tackle security and dependability threats...
+In order to demonstrate the mechanisms integrated in the project to tackle security and dependability threats,
-beca beca
+it is possible to run the tests.
+In the client the tests were made to test the signature, this is to check
+the message integrity.
+In the server the tests not only verify the message integrity, but also, for example, to check
+in the send_amount request the nonce sent by the client, and to test against attacks, such as, replay attacks.

+To run te tests execute the following line:
 ```
 mvn test
 ```